Territorial Defence Forces (Ukraine): History

 On 11 February 2022, the planned number of volunteers was increased from 1.5 to 2 million.

 As a result of the 2022 Russian invasion of Ukraine, the Territorial Defense Forces reserves were activated and many civilians joined local Territorial Defense Forces groups to fight the Russian invaders.
 On 25 February, during the rapid Russian offensive into Kyiv, the Ukrainian government distributed 18,000 guns for people wishing to fight in Kyiv.
 For the next few days, the Territorial Forces were engaged in various combat situations and battles around Ukraine, supporting the Ukrainian Ground Forces and National Guard of Ukraine.
 By 6 March, almost 100,000 people had volunteered for the Territorial Defense Forces.
-Some units stopped accepting volunteer as they reached their operational limit.
+Some units stopped accepting volunteers as they reached their operational limit.
 There were reports of Ukrainian volunteers paying bribes or using connections to join the Territorial Defense.

 On 27 February, as a result of many foreigners volunteering to fight for Ukraine, President Zelenskyy created the International Legion of Territorial Defense of Ukraine, a foreign legion which was placed under the command of the Territorial Defense Forces.
 A TDF battalion, the Bratstvo battalion, was active in multiple major campaigns during the 2022 invasion, including the defense of Kyiv, the Kharkiv counteroffensive, and the liberation of Kherson.
 It is currently conducting riverine operations through its special forces unit.